-Since Jan 1, 2023, Drotleff is at his own request only simple member of the board of directors with halved remuneration, since he had completely withdrawn from daily business in recent years.
-As an 'active Chairman' he concentrates on Strategy and Group Communications.
+Since Jan 1, 2023, Drotleff is at his own request only simple member of the board of directors with reduced remuneration, since he had largely withdrawn from daily business from 2019.

+As an 'active Chairman' he concentrates on Group Strategy and Communications.